Frieda Belinfante

-Frieda Belinfante (May 10, 1904 – March 5, 1995) was a Dutch cellist, philharmonic conductor, a prominent lesbian, and a member of the Dutch resistance during World War II.
+Frieda Belinfante (May 10, 1904 – March 5, 1995) was a Dutch cellist and philharmonic conductor, a prominent lesbian, and a member of the Dutch resistance during World War II.
 After the war, Belinfante emigrated to the United States and continued her career in music.
 She was the founding artistic director and conductor of the Orange County Philharmonic.

 Early life and education

-Belinfante was born 1904 in Amsterdam the third of four children of Aron Belinfante and Georgine Antoinette Hesse.
+Belinfante was born 1904 in Amsterdam, the third of four children of Aron Belinfante and Georgine Antoinette Hesse.
 Her father was a prominent pianist and director of a music school in Amsterdam.
 According to Belinfante, her father was Jewish and her mother was Christian but her upbringing was secular.
 Belinfante attended the local public school until the seventh grade.
 At the insistence of her father that each child play a musical instrument, Belinfante began to study cello at the age of 10.
 She graduated from the Amsterdam Conservatory.

 Career

 Belinfante made her professional debut in the Kleine Zaal recital hall of the Concertgebouw at age 17, assisted at the piano by her father.
 Her father died a few months after.
 Following her debut, Belinfante studied intermittently with cellist Gérard Hekking in Paris, with whom she developed a close friendship.